 - 5. Mice invade many homes in Tampa as well.
 Homeowners may find mouse hair, damaged food containers or shredded paper.
 Mice are more harmful than they look.
 They can spread fleas, contaminate food and chew wires.
 If a mouse dies inside a wall, it will create a very unpleasant odor.

 Most types of pests reproduce quite rapidly.
 As they increase in number, it becomes far more difficult to fully remove them.
-It’s best to contact a professional extermination service when the first sign of an insect or mouse infestation appears.
+It’s best to contact a professional Pest Control service provider when the first sign of an insect or mouse infestation appears.